 electrical hardware the percentage of potential mystery problems

 would decrease.
-A single stage plate can pull down 10 - 40 amps and a
+A single stage plate can pull down 10 - 40 amps and

-At the very least, a huge portion of the battery capacity could be better
+At the very least, a huge portion of the battery capacity could be

-area so nothing tangible ever came of it.
+insufficient in this area so nothing tangible ever came of it.

-Air operated systems have been around forever in the industrial world.
+Air operated systems have been around forever in the industrial

-figured an air operated system had to happen some day.
+and I just figured an air operated system had to happen some day.